 The Senate shall maintain six standing committees.
-They are the General Education Committee (GEC), the Academic Affairs Committee (AAC), the Curriculum Committee (FSCC), the Bylaws and Faculty Code Committee (BFCC), the Evaluation and Assessment Committee (EAC), and the Budget and Planning Committee (BPC).
+They are the General Education Committee (GEC), the Academic Affairs Committee (AAC), the Curriculum Committee (FSCC), the Bylaws and Faculty Code Committee (BFCC), the Evaluation and Assessment Committee (EAC), the Budget and Planning Committee (BPC), and the Antiracism, Diversity, and Inclusivity Committee (ADI).

 - a.
 The GEC shall be concerned with the study, development, and improvement of the General Education Program.
 The committee shall review and recommend courses, programs and policies of general education in close cooperation with appropriate academic administrators.
 It shall perform other duties as may be requested or approved by the Executive Committee. - b.
 The AAC shall be concerned with the study and improvement of academic standards, academic policies and regulations, and academic organizational structures.
 The committee shall review and recommend changes to academic policy (section 5-90 of the CWU policies Manual, General Academic Policies).
 It shall perform other duties as may be requested or approved by the EC. - c.
 The FSCC shall be concerned with the study, development, and improvement of the curriculum, educational programs, and academic policy at the university.
 It shall cooperate with other individuals, groups, or committees at the university in carrying out its duties.
-The committee shall review and recommend changes to academic policy (section 5-50 of the CWU Policies Manual, Curriculum Policies and Procedure).
+The committee shall review and recommend changes to academic policy (section 5-50 of the CWU Policies Manual, Curriculum Policies and

+- Procedure).
 It shall perform other duties as may be requested or approved by the EC. - d.
 The BFCC shall be concerned with the continuing study and improvement of the Bylaws and the Code.
 It shall receive, review, initiate, and make recommendations or proposals for amendments to both documents to the Senate via the EC, coordinating its efforts with other individuals, groups or committees as necessary or appropriate.
-It shall prepare drafts of such amendments and present such drafts to the Senate together with the rationale for such amendments, and do such other similar things as charged by the EC.
+It shall prepare drafts of such amendments and present such drafts to the Senate together with the rationale for such amendments, and do such other similar things as charged by the EC. - e.

-- e.
 The EAC shall be concerned with assessment tools affecting faculty or requiring faculty input.
 It shall receive, review, initiate, and make recommendations or proposals for assessment tools used for the biennial faculty assessment of academic administrators on a rotating basis (even years: President, Vice Provost, Library Dean, and Dean of Graduate Studies; odd years: Provost, College Deans, Dean of Undergraduate Studies) and the annual Senate and EC assessments, and do such other similar things as charged by the EC, coordinating its efforts with other individuals, groups or committees as necessary or appropriate. - f.
 The BPC shall be concerned with the overall university budget, the implementation of and changes to the budgeting model, and the impact of the university budget on academics.
-The committee will facilitate a two-way flow of information between faculty at the department level and the President's Budget Advisory Council Committee (PBAC).
+The committee will facilitate a two-way flow of information between faculty at the department level and the President's Budget Advisory Committee (PBAC).
 It shall make budgetary recommendations on behalf of faculty and as representatives of the faculty to the PBAC.
 Whenever possible, especially on matters of great importance, the BPC's recommendation must be voted upon by the Senate.
 Any senator may make a motion to reject or amend a proposed recommendation by the committee.
-If the motion passes, the original recommendation shall be considered rejected or amended, and shall not be proposed by the BPC to the PBAC.
-The BPC shall perform other duties as assigned by the EC.
+The BPC shall perform other duties as assigned by the EC. - g.
+The ADI committee shall be concerned with the study, development, and improvement of the ADI graduation requirement.
+The committee shall review and recommend courses and policies for the ADI graduation requirement in close cooperation with appropriate academic administrators and other Senate committees.
+It shall perform other duties as may be requested by the EC.